WRTeam-in/elms-doc/faqs/index.md

 The calendars in the application display months based on the current session year, which can be set from the admin panel: System Settings -> General Settings -> Session Year.
 If the current date is outside the session year, the calendars will only show the current month with today highlighted, but no events.
 To fix this issue, select the correct session year or create a new one from the admin panel's Session Year screen.

 ## Compatibility Requirements
-To ensure optimal performance of the eSchool system, please follow the compatibility guidelines below:
+To ensure optimal performance of the eLMS system, please follow the compatibility guidelines below:

 ### Server Requirements
 - **Hosting Type**: Compatible with both Shared Hosting and VPS servers